czhangy/UCLA-CS-Electives/Tech-Breadth/ENGR-111/notes.md

     - PI of 1 is the same as NPV of 0
     - Accept if PI > 1

-  - Ignores the size of the project, may clash with NPV
+  - Ignores the size of the project, may clash with NPV when comparing multiple projects

+  - Looks at per dollar difference

 ## Lecture 13:

+- The PI
+  - Disadvantages:
+    - Problems with mutually exclusive investments
+  - Advantages:
+    - May be useful when available investment funds are limited
+    - Easy to understand and communicate
+    - Correct decision when evaluating independent projects
+- The Practice of Capital Budgeting
+  - Varies by industry
+  - NPV, Payback Period, Discounted Payback Period, Profitability Index
+  - The most frequently used technique for large corporations is NPV or IRR
+  - Sunk costs, opportunity costs, allocated costs, side effects
--
+    - Synergy, erosion, cannibalism